openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medialLongitudinalFasciculus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Medial longitudinal fasciculus' is a fasciculus of brain.
+   :definition: Is a fasciculus of brain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002309)]
-   :description: Fiber bundle running longitudinally along the midline in the midbrain, pons and medulla, containing fibers that interconnect the cranial nerve nuclei controlling eye movements (Heimer, L. The Human Brain, 2nd ed., 1995, pg.
-245)
+   :description: The medial longitudinal fasciculus (MLF) is a pair of crossed fiber tracts, one on each side of the brainstem.
+These bundles of axons are situated near the midline of the brainstem and are composed of both ascending and descending fibers that arise from a number of sources and terminate in different areas. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002309)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106655
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002309#medial-longitudinal-fasciculus
    :name: medial longitudinal fasciculus